 EIP-7702 is an upgrade to EVM blockchains that enables externally owned accounts (EOAs) to set their code to that of a smart contract.
 In practical terms, this means that EOA wallets will gain AA (account abstraction) capabilities such as transaction bundling, gas sponsorship, and custom permissions.

-Privy supports all low level interfaces required by 7702 - signing authorizations and sending type 4 transactions.
-Use these guides to get started with EIP-7702 in your application:
+Privy supports all low level interfaces required by 7702 - signing authorizations and sending type 4 transactions, allowing you to use any implementation of EIP-7702.
+Use the following guides to get started with EIP-7702 in your application:

 EIP-7702 is only available on certain testnets like Odyssey and Sepolia